kowabunga-cloud/kowabunga-cloud.github.io/content/en/_index.md

 **Technical choices remain yours and yours only.**
 {{% /blocks/feature %}}

+{{% blocks/feature icon="fa-dumbbell" title="Resilient & Features-Rich" %}}
+Kowabunga enables highly-available designs, across multiple data centers and availability zones and brings automated software-as-a-service.

+**Shorten application development and setup times.**
+{{% /blocks/feature %}}

 {{% blocks/feature icon="fa-brands fa-osi" title="Open Source … by nature" %}}
 Kowabunga itself is OpenSource, from API to client and server-side components.
 We have nothing to hide but everything to contribute.

 **We believe in mutual trust.**
+{{% /blocks/feature %}}

+{{% blocks/feature icon="fa-hand-holding-heart" title="Made with Love" %}}
+Kowabunga is developed by passionate people.
+We aim at designing the best software possible.
+We're strong believers that open-source software is world's heritage and only human expertise and service has value.

+**Kowabunga lives from sponsoring only.**
 {{% /blocks/feature %}}

 {{% /blocks/section %}}